hrisso/volleyball-playbook/README.md

 - Add categorization for offense / defense
 - Allow user to delete plays
 - Allow user to update/edit plays
+- Search bar to search all plays
+- Add ratings to plays

 ## Project Schedule